CountyEthics

 95%

-Buckstone How's polished slate surfaces lose virtually all friction when wet, making even moderate-angle climbing extremely hazardous.
+Buckstone How's polished slate surfaces lose nearly all friction when wet, making even easy-angled climbing extremely hazardous.

 Recommendations 3